mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 - All indexes involving columns of collatable data type, such as `text`, `varchar`, `char`, and `citext`, must be reindexed before the database instance is put into production.
 - Range-partitioned tables using collatable data types in the partition key should be checked to verify that all rows are still in the correct partitions.
-- To avoid downtime due to reindexing or repartitioning, consider upgrading using logical replication instead of an in-place upgrade.
+- To avoid downtime due to reindexing or repartitioning, consider upgrading using Greenplum Copy or Greenplum Backup and Restore instead.
 - Databases or table columns using the `C` or `POSIX` locales are not affected.
 All other locales are potentially affected.

 ## <a id="methods"></a>Upgrade Methods